Basic Reservoir Engineering

 Who Should Attend

-Participants should have a bachelor’s degree and two to four years of oilfield experience.
-Attendees must bring laptop to class.
+Attendees are encouraged to bring a laptop computer and an electronic calculator to this class.
+Participants should have a bachelor’s degree and preferably one to four years of oilfield experience.

 To receive a full refund, all cancellations must be received in writing no later than 14 days prior to the course start date.
 Cancellations made after the 14-day window will not be refunded.
 Send cancellation requests by email to firstname.lastname@example.org; by fax to +1.866.460.3032 (US) or +1.972.852.9292 (outside US); or mail to SPE Registration, PO Box 833836, Richardson, TX 75083.